nixpanic/nm-separate-dns/README.md

-# Generate dnsmasq config files per connection to separate dns queries
+# Generate dnsmasq config files per connection to separate DNS queries

 Automatically configure `dnsmasq` to separate DNS queries based on the domain name.
 This is helpful if you have a local private LAN with its own DNS server, and need to connect to a VPN which serves a different private domain.

 ## Environment where this script can be used